Professor Ian Cook

 Service and recognition

-Ian is currenly working with Dr Tom Roland, Dr Caitlin Kight and student interns Ellie Cook and Seb Padroza to inform and encourage geography's contributions to the University's 'Decolonising the Curriculum' project (see the toolkit here).
-There's more to follow in the summer of 2022.
-Please check back.
+In 2021-2022, Ian worked with Dr Tom Roland, Dr Caitlin Kight and student interns Ellie Cook and Seb Padroza to inform and encourage geography's contributions to the University's 'Decolonising the Curriculum' project (see the toolkit here).

 In 2017, the Royal Geographical Society (with the Institute of British Geographers) gave Ian the Taylor and Francis Award for Excellence in the Promotion and Practice of Teaching and Learning of Geography in Higher Education.
 More here.

 In 2010, 2011 and 2012, Ian was shortlisted for the University of Exeter Student Guild's 'Innovative Teaching' award.
 In 2012, he won.